-- a.
-Active Studies: Authorized studies that have received a Federal allocation or contributed funds, have non-Federal sponsor, and have reasonable prospects for a Federal project. - b.
-Inactive Studies: Authorized studies that have not received a Federal allocation or contributed funds in BY-3 or BY-2 or were not included in the President's Budget for BY-1. - c.
-Phase Status: The proper identification of the phase status of each study is fundamental in the budget process. - (1) New Start Studies (NS): A New Start study is a study that has never been funded in investigations or in Investigations MR&T. Each new start study will have its own program code/AMSCO and should be categorized as New Start (NS). - (2) New Phase (NP): A cost-shared study or project is considered to be in a New Phase once it has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
-This includes a new General Re-evaluation Report (GRR).
-If a study is completing one phase and starting a new phase in the BY (e.g., finish Feasibility and start PED), each should be a separate work package with the ending study having a Phase Status of LY and the new phase having a Phase Status of NP. - (3) Resumption (RE): Previously funded phase of a study that was not funded (via an appropriation) or budgeted in BY-1, BY-2 or BY-3.
-The MSC Planning Chief must concur that this study qualifies as Active prior to its inclusion in the budget submission. - (4) Continuing (CN): A previously funded phase that is neither a New Start, New Phase, Last Year nor a Resumption. - (5) Last Year (LY): A previously funded phase that will complete with the funds requested.
+- 1. The MSC Planning and Policy Chief provides a Memo to the MSC commander requesting reclassification from inactive to active which includes the reason why this study should be activated at this time, verification of Federal interest and a current sponsor Letter of Intent. - 2.
+Once approved by the MSC Commander a copy of the memo is sent to the RIT and then forward on to CECW-P. - c.
+Phase Status: The proper identification of the phase status of each study is fundamental in the budget process. - (1) New Start Studies (NS): A New Start study is a study that has never been funded in Investigations or in Investigations MR&T. Each new start study will have its own program code/AMSCO and should be categorized as New Start (NS). - (2) New Phase (NP): A cost-shared study or project is considered to be in a New Phase once it has completed the current (funded) phase and is ready for budgeting in the follow-on phase.
+This also includes a new General Re-evaluation study (GRR).
+If a study is completing one phase and starting a new phase in the BY (e.g., finish Feasibility and start PED), each should be a separate work package with the ending study having a Phase Status of LY and the new phase having a Phase Status of NP. - (3) Resumption (RZ): A study resumption is the renewal of study activities on a study that has not been funded (by an appropriation) in any of the three most recent fiscal years before the fiscal year in question or budgeted in BY-1, BY-2 or BY-3.
+When applicable, the MSC Planning Chief must concur, per above paragraph I-1-4 b., that this study qualifies as Active prior to its inclusion in the MSC budget submission.

+- (4) Continuing (CN): A previously funded phase that is neither a New Start, New Phase, Last Year nor a Resumption. - (5) Last Year (LY): A previously funded phase that will complete with the funds requested.